Dingyi-Kang/OrthRNN/README.md

-# The Exploration of the Potential of OrthRNN
+# The Exploration of the Potentials of OrthRNN

 Four files will be uploaded into this repo.
 They are combinations of two types of RNN (original vs orthogonalized) and two types of tasks (NLP vs time-series forecasting)